frank1738/Books-store/README.md

 # Books Store

 This is a Book app that enable users to track their favourite Books.
+It fetches book-data from the Boostore API and displays it.
 In this version of the Book App, the user will be getting three options

 - Adding a new Book in to the Book List
 - See all the Books that were added to the app
 - Delete any Book from the list of Books

+image.png

 ## Built With